jalombar/starsmasher/documentation/installation.md

 driver   : nvidia-driver-460 - distro non-free recommended
 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```
 Then i will install the driver that is good for ME (460).
-Then i'll install:
+So:

 ```
 sudo apt install nvidia-driver-460